 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Computer Systems Tech.
-About 0.5% of those with this major are international students.
+Computer Systems Tech appeals to people across the globe.
+About 1.0% of those with this major are international students.

 How Much Do Computer Systems Technology Majors Make?